theFutureGuy/Chat-App/README.md

 # Chat-App
-Chat app using Next JS and Express JS
+Simple Chat app using React JS and Socket.io